Lekhak123/sauce-finder-v2/README.md

 # sauce-finder-v2
 A discord bot that finds source for the 2d image.
-Anime,hanime,artwork etc
+Anime,artwork etc

 Inside config.json (configuration)